 [Section 39 amended by No. 10 of 2001 s.
 14.]

 39A.
-Commissioner
+Commissioner, designation of

 (1) The Minister is required, by notice published in the Gazette, to designate a person who is an executive officer of the Department as the Commissioner for the purposes of this Act.